Laura Kennington: How To Find The Confidence For Epic Challenges

 Which was the most rewarding?

-I’ll pick the Great North Ride (cycling 3,728 miles from Scotland to Norway) because it was my biggest challenge yet, and rolling into Bergen in Norway having triumphed against fatigue and self-doubt was magical.
+I’ll pick the Great North Ride (cycling 3,728 miles from Scotland to Norway) because it was my biggest challenge yet.
+Rolling into Bergen in Norway having triumphed against fatigue and self-doubt was magical.

 What’s your favourite destination to explore in Britain?